 Upon your arrival to the reserve, you can freshen up and explore before you begin your treetop journey.
 In the famous Vista los sueños canopy you will be escorted to a series of zip lines that have been designed to cause no harm to the environment while still providing extreme fun and excellent views of the forest from Jaco.

 You'll feel like Tarzan (or Jane!) as you zip through Costa Rica's canopy.
 The adventure starts on a 15-minute ride aboard our specially designed tractor.
-Once we reach the top of the mountain, our bilingual guides will explain -step by step- all the safety procedures you must follow to enjoy your Zip Line adventure, we then descend to the bottom via a series of zip lines, including 12 platforms and 10 cables with a total cable distance of 3.5 kilometers, among them longest cable in the area (2400 ft.) at the end we will greet you with fresh tropical fruits and cool water.
+Once we reach the top of the mountain, our bilingual guides will explain -step by step- all the safety procedures you must follow to enjoy your Zip Line adventure, we then descend to the bottom via a series of zip lines, including 12 platforms and 10 cables with a total cable distance of 3.5 kilometers, among them longest cable in the area (2400 ft.)
 Along the way our professional photographers will capture the best pictures of your adventure, and will have them available for purchase at the end of the tour.

 Includes: 15 minutes tractor ride.
 10 cables and 12 platforms.
 Bilingual guides.
 Insurance and safety equipment.
-Fruits and water.
 Breathtaking views of the Pacific Ocean.